-- 1. "Council Procedure Bylaw No. 7560", as amended, is further amended as follows: - a) Insert new Section 1.4.3 as follows: - "1.4.3 Subject to Section 1.4.2, a person or organization wishing to address a Special Council Meeting, a Regular Council Meeting, a Regular Council Meeting for Public Hearings or a Standing Committee, as a delegation by means of electronic or other communication facilities must pre-register in advance with the City Clerk by 1:00 p.m. on the day of the meeting." - b) Delete Section 13.8.3 and insert new Section 13.8.3 as follows: - "13.8.3 A delegation intending to use audio and audio-visual equipment or both in Council Chambers, for the purposes of making a submission to council, must advise the City Clerk prior to the council meeting of the intent to use such equipment, on the understanding that the City will assist with, but not be responsible for, the provision of the necessary equipment." - 2.
+- 1. "Council Procedure Bylaw No. 7560", as amended, is further amended as follows: - a) Delete Section 1.4.2 and insert new Section 1.4.2 as follows: - "1.4.2 A person or organization wishing to address a Special Council Meeting, a Regular Council Meeting, a Regular Council Meeting for Public Hearings or a Standing Committee Meeting as a delegation may be offered the option to be heard at that meeting by means of electronic or other communication facilities, provided the communication facilities are available and operational, and a resolution of Council authorizing communication in this manner is in effect and the person or organization pre-registers in advance with the City Clerk by 1:00 p.m. on the day of the meeting." - b) Delete Section 13.8.3 and insert new Section 13.8.3 as follows: - "13.8.3 A delegation intending to use audio and audio-visual equipment or both in Council Chambers, for the purposes of making a submission to council, must advise the City Clerk prior to the council meeting of the intent to use such equipment, on the understanding that the City will assist with, but not be responsible for, the provision of the necessary equipment." - 2.
 This Bylaw is cited as "Council Procedure Bylaw No. 7560, Amendment Bylaw No. 10373"

-FIRST READING CITY OF RICHMOND
+FIRST READING CTY OF CHMOND

-SECOND READING APPROVED for content by originating cept
+SECOND READING 104 PPROVED r content by originating dept

-THIRD READING APPROVED
+THIRD READING PPROVED to lega sity

-ADOPTED for legality by Solicitor
+ADOPTED y societor

 MAYOR CORPORATE OFFICER